Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: Introduction

 A recent article \cite{akkermans2021relating} turns around similar questions.
-Its main part is about the comparison between the $K$-theory of $\Aa$ and various cohomology theories which can be associated to the solid, and how the trace per unit volume can be formulated in cohomology.
-We will touch this question also here.
-What we add to the picture is the link between the topological Bragg spectrum and cohomology thus explaining the observations made in Section~11 of \cite{akkermans2021relating}.
+Its main part is about the comparison between the $K$-theory of $\Ape$ and various cohomology theories which can be associated to the solid, and how the trace per unit volume can be formulated in cohomology.
+We discuss this result here in Section~\ref{sec-coh}.
+What our work adds to the picture of \cite{akkermans2021relating} is the relation between the topological Bragg spectrum and cohomology thus providing the theoretical background for the observations made in Section~11 of \cite{akkermans2021relating}.
+We would also like to mention the work by Itza-Ortiz \cite{itza2007eigenvalues}, in which an equivalent formulation of Theorem~\ref{thm-diagram-1} for $d=1$ has been obtained in the context of dynamical systems and their dimension groups.

-The article is organised as follows: In Section~2 we review the description of the spatial structure of a solid by means of decorated point patterns.
+The article is organised as follows: In Section~\ref{sec-2} we review the description of the spatial structure of a solid by means of decorated point patterns.
 From these point patterns the pattern algebra is derived.
 We follow here the description of \cite{Kellendonk2020} which develops that of \cite{kellendonk2000tilings} and is dual to that of \cite{bellissard1992gap}, in particular the pattern space (or hull) arises as the Gelfand spectrum of the pattern algebra.
-In Sections~3 and 4 we present the subjects we want to relate: the gap-labelling and the Bragg spectrum.
-Both subjects have been studied extensively in the past.
-In Section~5 we recall the all important relation between the diffraction spectrum and the dynamical spectrum of a solid.
+After a very short summary of the definition of $K$-theory we present in Section~\ref{sec-gap} the gap-labelling of Bellissard.
+In Section~\ref{sec-Bragg} we describe mathematical diffraction theory and recall the all important relation between the diffraction spectrum and the dynamical spectrum of a solid.
 In particular, the Bragg peaks of the diffraction spectrum are related to the topological eigenvalues.
-In Section~6 we relate the topological eigenvalues to the cohomology of the pattern space of the solid and in Section~7 we relate them to the $K$-theory of the pattern algebra.
-The main result stated above can be found in Section~7 as Theorem~\ref{thm-diagram-2}.
-In Section~8 we discuss the questions about bijectivity of the Bragg to Gap map and explain the example of the Thue-Morse chain.
+In Section~\ref{sec-main} we relate the topological eigenvalues to the $K$-theory of the pattern algebra.
+The main result (the detailed version of (\ref{eq-main-diagram})) is Theorem~\ref{thm-main-diagram}.
+In Section~\ref{sec-coh} we compare our approach to that of \cite{akkermans2021relating} and discuss in particular the relation between the topological eigenvalues and the cohomology of the pattern space of the solid.
+Finally we discuss the questions about the bijectivity of the Bragg to Gap map and explain the example of the Thue-Morse chain in Section~\ref{sec-one-dim}.